 Fargo has a sports team for every season.
 In the summer, RedHawks baseball takes over the Newman Outdoor Field, and tickets cost $5 in advance.

-Many people don't realize Fargo also has a semi-pro football team, the Fargo Invaders.
+Many people don't realize that Fargo also has a semi-pro football team called the Fargo Invaders.
 Their season starts in April and runs through August.

 When February rolls around, the F-M Derby Girls roll in.
 If you've never been to a roller derby but watched that one movie with Jennifer Lawrence (or even if you haven't), you should really experience it.